Lady Mastermind: Marauders

-When Rogue's team of X-Men goes to one of Mystique's safe-houses an intruder alarm later goes off.
+When Rogue's team of X-Men goes to one of Mystique's safe-houses, an intruder alarm later goes off.
 Initially confused by the seemingly invisible nature of their opponents, the X-Men are caught off guard when Regan drops her illusionary cloak to reveal the Marauders.
-Regan later fights alongside the other Marauders in Flint, Michigan, against Iceman and Cannonball, as both sides try to obtain the Diaries of Destiny.
+Regan later fights alongside the other Marauders in Flint, Michigan, against Iceman and Cannonball, as both sides try to obtain the diaries of Destiny.

-Messiah Complex

-Along with fellow Marauders Sunfire, Gambit, Prism, Blockbuster, Malice, and Scalphunter, Regan travels to Cooperstown, Alaska to find the baby but instead come across the Purifiers and they come to blows.
-The next time Regan is seen is when the X-Men send a strike force to confront the Marauders.
-Working with Malice, she disguises an unconscious Scrambler as Angel and Malice drops him on Wolverine cancelling out his healing factor.
-Malice says this illusion is courtesy of Regan and boasts how she is a retired X-Man.
-Nightcrawler teleports in and kicks her in the head knocking her out.
-When the X-Men, X-Factor, and X-Force arrive on Muir Island, Lady Mastermind attempts to cast an illusion to hide the Marauders.
-However, Wolverine picks up her scent and stabs her in the abdomen.

 Sisterhood of Mutants

 The Sisterhood approaches Regan, who is at a graveyard mourning her father.
 At first, Regan points her gun to Madelyne Pryor's head.
 When Madelyne promises to resurrect Regan's father, Regan joins - this, however, disgusts Martinique.
 Later in San Francisco, the Sisterhood perform a spell involving Kwannon's body and a captive Psylocke, restoring her to her original body.
 Later, when the Sisterhood attack the X-Men, Regan takes out Emma Frost by trapping her in an illusion and then leaving her bound and gagged in a dark room, cutting her off from her senses.
-While trapped, Emma unexpectedly finds what seems to be Jean Grey communicating to her, and seemingly aiding Emma.
-Emma becomes the first person not to fall for Regan's illusion, prompting Regan to worry.
-Emma then savagely beats Regan, calling her a traitor to her kind.
-Emma leaves Regan's bruised and battered body upon the ground, though the Sisterhood later pick her up and escape.
+While trapped, Frost unexpectedly finds what seems to be Jean Grey communicating to her, and seemingly aiding Frost.
+Frost becomes the first person not to fall for Regan's illusion, prompting Regan to worry.
+Frost savagely beats Regan, calling her a traitor to her kind.

-When they return to base, the Red Queen orders Regan, Martinique, and Psylocke to stay while she and the other members of the Sisterhood go to Jean Grey's grave.
-They take on Storm, Dazzler, Karma, and Emma Frost, who savagely beats her again.
-After the Red Queen's defeat, Spiral collects the Sisterhood and teleports off.